 - Superworms, however, should not be kept inside the refrigerator as they will die.

 - Crickets should be kept in a cricket keeping container, or a very tall Sterilite storage box.
 Egg flats should be placed inside to give crickets more room.
 There are specially formulated cricket gut-load diet which is high-calcium cricket diets.
 They will work well for feeding your crickets.
 You will also need to provide a water source for your crickets.
 If you use plain water, it can get messy.
-The cricket container will get wet, and you will likely have mold growth and cricket deaths as a result.
+The cricket container will get wet, and you will likely have mould growth and cricket deaths as a result.

 - Waxworms should be kept in the same bedding/container they get shipped in.
 They cannot be fed or gut-loaded.
 Keep them dry and don’t place them near a warm/humid spot, or they will die off really fast.